- Mental Health

 Pick up a prescription to treat panic attacks.

-Related conditions to panic attacks
+Related conditions to panic disorder and panic attacks

 Some other health conditions are related to panic attacks, and can show up before, during or after someone is suffering from a panic attack.